wp-plugins/wp-symposium-toolbar/readme.txt

 = 0.27.0. =

 * Change: WP 3.8, Styles, added options to style fonticons independantly from labels: size, colour, hover colour
+* Change: WP 3.8, add the option to show social icons and share the site with: LinkedIn, Facebook, Twitter, Google Plus, Stumble Upon
+* Change: Styles, implement default values shown & hidden via Javascript
+* Change: add the option to display custom menus in responsive mode (under 783px width), instead of being hidden by WordPress
 * Bugfix: in RTL, correct display for the User Menu
 * Bugfix: Styles, preview doesn't like 3-digits colors that can actually be used by colorpickers
 * Bugfix: Import, failed import of style leads to no CSS stored
-* Change: WP 3.8, add the option to show social icons and share the site with: LinkedIn, Facebook, Twitter, Google Plus, Stumble Upon
 * Bugfix: add the plugin build number to CSS and JS files, to ensure that the correct version of the files is always sent to the client regardless of caching
-* Change: Styles, implement default values shown & hidden via Javascript
 * Bugfix: Styles, preview mode, correct menu font colors in hover
 * Bugfix: Styles, correct menu font colors for display and user names
 * Bugfix: WP 3.8, Styles, improve vertical centering of icons on Toolbar, as well as Search field
 * Bugfix: security issue, strip tags from Import feature
 * Bugfix: WPMS, Styles, default CSS now loaded at all subsites so that the Toolbar reflects the default admin color scheme
-* Change: add the option to display custom menus in responsive mode (under 783px width), instead of being hidden by WordPress

 = 0.26.0. =

-* Bugfix: WP 3.8, Styles, incorrect font and background colours, added default values based on WP default color scheme in case user has chosen another scheme
-* Bugfix: WP 3.8, Styles, icon not hovered when no hover color is set
 * Change: WP 3.8, Styles, added the option to choose to style the Toolbar in the whole dashboard, in addition to the plugin option page, Styles tab for the preview
-* Bugfix: make sure styles are generated upon upgrading the plugin
 * Change: WPMS, added the network feature to list All Sites in a dedicated menu for Super Admins (in addition to My Sites)
 * Change: CSS, do not duplicate background color over 782px breakpoint when not needed (no gradient,..)
 * Change: recompute gradients when browser window width changes
+* Bugfix: WP 3.8, Styles, incorrect font and background colours, added default values based on WP default color scheme in case user has chosen another scheme
+* Bugfix: WP 3.8, Styles, icon not hovered when no hover color is set
+* Bugfix: make sure styles are generated upon upgrading the plugin

 = 0.25.0. =

 * Change: add WPS icon to WPS Admin menu
+* Change: the rendering of the row for "new site settings" at the Sites tab of the plugin options page
+* Change: WPMS, add error messages to Multisite features
+* Change: error messages no longer removed upon clicking, need to reload page to get rid of them
 * Bugfix: WP 3.8, Styles, preview mode, several issues: manage default values according to WP version, Toolbar items hover missing colour, User Info not picking colour
 * Bugfix: do not go through symposium_toolbar_custom_profile_update for single sites and do not create useless users metadata
-* Change: the rendering of the row for "new site settings" at the Sites tab of the plugin options page
 * Bugfix: WP 3.8, missing avatar in responsive mode when small avatar hidden from Toolbar in plugin settings
 * Bugfix: style secondary submenus to use their parent's background color even when using WP default value
 * Bugfix: WPMS, update subsites in all cases as needed, and update style upon new site creation